 Overview of IFRS in India

-• IASB (International Accounting Standard Board) is developed and approves these standards.
+- IASB (International Accounting Standard Board) developed and approved these standards.

-• These standards provide disclosure and financial reporting guidelines to the entities who have been engaged in commercial, industrial, financial and similar activities, whether organized in corporate or in other forms
+- These standards provide disclosure and financial reporting guidelines to the entities engaged in commercial, industrial, economic, and similar activities, whether organized in corporate or other forms.

 Why IFRS in India?

-Here is the question, Why IFRS in India?
-We already have Indian GAAP, then why are companies going for IFRS in India?
+Here is the question: Why is IFRS in India?
+We already have Indian GAAP, so why are companies using IFRS in India?
 IFRS accounting standards offer many benefits over the Indian GAAP.

 - Globally Accepted